FaresElabasery/Leon_Templete/README.md

 * Responsive design for desktop, tablet, and mobile devices
 * Simple and clean layout with a header, footer, and main content area
-* Includes links to external stylesheets and fonts
 * Basic structure for a website with sections for services, portfolio, about, and contact

 ## Getting Started